CPE-OAuth/servicestage-mobileapp-quickapp-example/doc/en/tutorial/Step8_RunOnEmulator.md

    Here is the emulator with the apks installed.
 ![s9b](./imgs/s9b.jpg)

-4. Copy QuickEats Sample Application rpk file in Step 7 to emulator.
-You can use the public file storage service, such as Huawei Object Storage or drag and drop the file(It will copy file to /sdcard/Download), to transfer this file to emulator.
+4. Now we will copy the QuickEats Sample Application rpk file that you built in Step 5.
+It should be located under the `dist` folder.
+To copy the file to the emulator, simply drag it to the emulator, it will be copied to `/sdcard/Download`.

 5. In emulator launch QuickApp Debugger.
 ![s9c](./imgs/s9c.jpg)

-6. Click **INSTALL WITH FILE**, and select the com.application.quickeats.debug.rpk from Downloads.
-QuickEats Sample Application is installed successfully.
+6. Click **INSTALL WITH FILE**, the click the three dots at the top right for the Settings, check **Display advanced device**.
+You should now see **SDCARD** listed in the debugger.
+Navigate to `Download` and select `com.application.quickeats.debug.rpk`.
+The rpk will be installed.

 7. QuickEats Sample application is launched.
 If not, you can launch the application from Quick App Preview.
 ![s9d](./imgs/s9d.png)